 At Nanseikan we welcome people of different ages, abilities, genders, ethnicities and religions.
 Kendo is not a religion itself, but please be advised that correct practice of Kendo requires bowing as part of its historical and cultural traditions.

 - In the dojo, personal adornment and expressions of individuality in dress or appearance are considered a distraction: for the wearer most of all!
-This is not meant to deny a person's individuality or creative expression.
-What it can do instead is help emphasise the things that we share in common.
-Paradoxically the thing that you notice most when people are all dressed the same is how individual they are!
+This is not meant to limit a person's individuality or creative expression.
+What it can do instead is emphasise the things that we have in common.
+Paradoxically the thing that you notice most when people are all dressed the same is how fundamentally diverse they are!
+Not just body size and shape but the way every person moves in space is unique.
 It can also allow the individual to step out of what may be their everyday persona and find a new and different expression of who they are through the medium of Kendo.